ayshadanah12/collageEvents/README.md

 ### Technologies/Components Used

 **For Software:**
-- Languages used: [e.g., JavaScript, Python, Java]
+- Languages used: [Html,css,js]
-- Frameworks used: [e.g., React, Django, Spring Boot]
+- Frameworks used: nill
-- Libraries used: [e.g., axios, pandas, JUnit]
+- Libraries used:
-- Tools used: [e.g., VS Code, Git, Docker]
+- Tools used: [vscode,github,claude,]

 **For Hardware:**
 - Main components: [List main components]